lee-b/csv2json_stockitems_go/README.txt

     diff test_scenarios/given_example/expected_output.json test_scenarios/given_example/output.json

 Substitute colordiff, meld, vimdiff, etc. for diff, as you prefer.
+You should see that there ARE differences, but only in things that are within JSON spec, such as quoting all strings, and using null instead of "nil".
+Again, see overview.txt for explanations of these differences.

 Note that this code includes a backend library. ./build.sh will generate API